igor47/blog/_posts/2012-06-26-my-journey-to-the-international-olympiad-in-informatics.md

 ## Nationals with a hangover

 In the end of February I received an email that I had been selected to participate in the Nationals in Informatics!
 Excited for the coming week, I went to Barcelona in mid-March with my class.
-We had a great trip, and after a physics teacher frighteningly keen on getting us into a strip club and solving [a preparation task](teleports) (teleports) given to us by the team leaders on the plane, I arrived 8 hours late at the boarding school where the Nationals were held.
+We had a great trip, and after a physics teacher frighteningly keen on getting us into a strip club and solving [a preparation task][teleports] (teleports) given to us by the team leaders on the plane, I arrived 8 hours late at the boarding school where the Nationals were held.

 The purpose of the national competition is a weekend of intense training rounded off with a 5-hour IOI-style competition.
 Based on the general impression, results of the qualification tasks and tasks solved during the weekend as well as the results of the competition, 6 of the 10 in the Nationals were chosen to compete in the Baltic Olympiad.